Comparative Public Law (2237) |

 - Conduct descriptive functional comparisons by identifying relevant similarities and differences between countries in their approach to similar problems in public law.

-- Identify contextual elements that may explain differences between countries.
+- Identify contextual elements that may explain differences between jurisdictions.

-- Critically discuss the benefits and drawbacks of diverging approaches to a central problem in public law, as adopted in different countries.
+- Critically discuss the benefits and drawbacks of diverging approaches to a central problem in public law, as adopted in different jurisdictions.

 - Adopt a personal position on open-ended legal problems and defend that position with cogent legal arguments during class debates.